-The judge should conclude: OO's counterprop is not strictly mutually exclusive with the OG's case, but they have set it up as an alternative (in effect saying that "we suggest the policy of a) not invading and b) giving military aid").
-Depending on the arguments that follow, they may be able to successfully show that their policy is preferable to OG's.
+The judge should conclude: OO's counter-prop is not strictly mutually exclusive with the OG's case, but they have set it up as an alternative (in effect saying that "we suggest the model of a) not invading and b) giving military aid").
+Depending on the arguments that follow, they may be able to successfully show that their model is preferable to OG's, though it is valid for OG to accept the alternative argument as part of their own model.